Category Archives: 1952 Films

 Grade: A-

-In the over-saturated field of musicals released during the mid-twentieth century, Singin’ in the Rain (1952) is the one having most to do with the entertainment industry itself.
+In the over-saturated field of musicals released during the mid-twentieth century, Singin’ in the Rain (1952) has the most to do with the entertainment industry.

 The battle between the transition of silent pictures to “talkies” is the basis of the story, giving the film an important, along with fun, subject matter.